dani2442/dani2442.github.io/content/posts/metrics/index.md

 ![alt text](image.png)

-If you are a parent: set the right incentives to your children If you are a teacher: set the right incentives to you students If you are a leader/employer: set the right incentives to you employees

-Charlie Monger: tell me your incentive and I will tell you the result

 This almost seems trivial to say but if a single metric is not enough, use more than one.
 For example, in machine learning it is very frequent to use the confussion matrix instead of single digit metrics.
 Modern LLM benchmarking uses many different datasets to compare the models.

 ## References